ForJessicaSake/Bookmark-Landing-Page/README.md

 # A Bookmark Page developed with TypeScript in React

 # About The Project
 I jumped right in and started learning TypeScript in December, 2022 and then I went ahead to built a frontend mentor project using TypeScript in React.
-To top it all off, I nailed typechecking props, hooks, and reusable components on your first attempt using TypeScript but I'm still struggling to structure my codes, my last deployments failed until I figured some way out of it.
+To top it all off, I nailed typechecking props, hooks, and reusable components on my first attempt using TypeScript but I'm still struggling to structure my codes, my last deployments failed until I figured some way out of it.

 # Blog
 Exciting news!
 I'll be documenting my entire project journey on Hashnode, so make sure to follow along.
 You never know, you might just pick up some tips and tricks along the way.
 So, stay tuned!